Coronary Artery Disease Baytown

 Dr. Shehzad Sami, a board-certified cardiologist in Baytown, first obtains a complete medical history and performs a comprehensive physical exam to assess risk factors, signs, and symptoms of established CAD or to obtain other clues which help in the diagnosis of CAD.

-Here at Houston Cardiovascular Institute, we have on-site Laboratory Services for the convenience of our patients.
+Here at Houston Cardiovascular Institute in Baytown, we have on-site Laboratory Services for the convenience of our patients.
 Routine lab work is obtained to check your cholesterol level, sugar, electrolytes, kidney function, and thyroid function

 Various tests that are used to diagnose CAD include: